-'''

-record (process event: eventsourcing.system.ProcessEvent) \rightarrow None

-Records given process event in the application's process recorder.

-class eventsourcing.system.Promptable

-Bases: abc.ABC

 Abstract base class for "promptable" objects.

-receive\prompt (leader\name: str) \rightarrow None
+receive\prompt (leader\name: str) → None

 Receives the name of leader that has new domain event notifications.

 class eventsourcing.system.Leader

 Bases: eventsourcing.application.Application

-Extends the Application class by also being responsible for keeping track of followers, and prompting

-followers when there are new domain event notifications to be pulled and processed.
+Extends the Application class by also being responsible for keeping track of followers, and prompting followers when there are new domain event notifications to be pulled and processed.

+'''

-\underline{\hspace{0.5cm}} init\underline{\hspace{0.5cm}} () \rightarrow None
+init () \rightarrow None

+an

 Initialises an

 application

 with

-an InfrastructureFactory,
+InfrastructureFactory,

+a Mapper.

 ApplicationRecorder, an EventStore, a Repository, and a LocalNotificationLog.

 lead (follower: eventsourcing.system.Promptable) \rightarrow None

 Adds given follower to a list of followers.

-notify (new_events: List[eventsourcing.domain.AggregateEvent]) → None
+notify (new events: List[eventsourcing.domain.AggregateEvent]) → None

-Extends the application notify() method by calling prompt_followers() whenever new events
+Extends the application notify () method by calling prompt followers () whenever new events

 have just been saved.

-\texttt{prompt\followers}\,(\,)\,\to None
+prompt_followers() \rightarrow None

-Prompts followers by calling their receive prompt () methods with the name of the application.
+Prompts followers by calling their receive_prompt () methods with the name of the application.

 class eventsourcing.system.ProcessApplication

 Bases: eventsourcing.system.Leader, eventsourcing.system.Follower, abc.ABC

 Base class for event processing applications that are both "leaders" and followers".

 class eventsourcing.system.System(pipes: Iterable[Iterable[Type[eventsourcing.application.Application]]])

 Bases: object

 Defines a system of applications.

-init (pipes: Iterable[Iterable[Type[eventsourcing.application.Application]]])
+init(pipes: Iterable[Iterable[Type[eventsourcing.application.Application]]])

 Initialize self.
 See help(type(self)) for accurate signature.

 class eventsourcing.system.Runner(system: eventsourcing.system.System)

 Bases: abc.ABC

 Abstract base class for system runners.

-init (system: eventsourcing.system.System)
+init(system: eventsourcing.system.System)

 Initialize self.
 See help(type(self)) for accurate signature.

-\mathtt{start}() \rightarrow \mathrm{None}
+start() \rightarrow None

 Starts the runner.

 stop() \rightarrow None

 Stops the runner.

 get(cls: Type[A]) \rightarrow A

 Returns an application instance for given application class.

 exception eventsourcing.system.RunnerAlreadyStarted

 Bases: Exception

 Raised when runner is already started.

-'''

-''' class eventsourcing.system.SingleThreadedRunner(system: eventsourcing.system.System)
+class eventsourcing.system.SingleThreadedRunner(system: eventsourcing.system.System)

-Bases: eventsourcing.system.Runner, eventsourcing.system.Promptable '''
+Bases: eventsourcing.system.Runner, eventsourcing.system.Promptable

 Runs a System in a single thread.
-A single threaded runner is a runner, and so implements the start(), stop(), and get() methods.
-A single threaded runner is also a Promptable object, and implements the receive_prompt() method by collecting prompted names.
+A single threaded runner is a runner, and so implements the start (),

+stop (), and get () methods.
+A single threaded runner is also a Promptable object, and implements the

-'''
+receive_prompt() method by collecting prompted names.

-init (system: eventsourcing.system.System)
+init(system: eventsourcing.system.System)

 Initialises runner with the given System.

+\mathtt{start}() \to \mathrm{None}

+Starts the runner.
+The applications are constructed, and setup to lead and follow each other, according to

+the system definition.
+The followers are setup to follow the applications they follow (have a notification

+log reader with the notification log of the leader), and their leaders are setup to lead the runner itself (send

+prompts).

 '''